Building a new vision

 I've lived the proof of concept

-Charitable intervention in the form of scholarships enabled me to escape the life of a war refugee and attain the American Dream, including a successful career in nonprofit business development and IT entrepreneurship.
+Charitable intervention in the form of scholarships enabled me to escape the life of a war refugee and attain the American Dream, including a successful career in IT entrepreneurship and nonprofit business development.

 Now it's time to scale!